 Android offers us four Lock screen options: password, PIN, pattern and fingerprints.
 Which is the best?
 And by saying the "best", we not only just mean the most secure, but also the relatively convenient one.
+Let’s see the quick way to change lock screen on Android such as Samsung Galaxy S8/S7/S6/S5.

 The most secure unlocking mechanism should be the one that contains the maximum amount of possiblities so that it'll be harder to an unauthorized user to guess the right password/PIN/pattern.
 Even a government agency gets your phone, they have to make use of technical ability and resources to make unlimited attempts to guess your password/PIN/pattern.
 So the more possiblities, more secure.
 However, we are not some sort of spies, but just ordinary people who have to unlock their phones dozens of times one day, so the unlocking mechanism can't be too complicated.